Kimono: Terms

 A number of terms are used to refer to the different parts of a kimono.
-Those that are lined are known as awase kimonos, whereas unlined styles are known as hitoe kimonos; partially lined kimonos – with lining only at the sleeve cuff, the back of the sleeve, the lower chest portion of the dōura and the entirety of the hakkake – are known as lit. 'chest-single-layer' (dō-bitoe) kimonos.
-Some fully lined kimonos do not have a separate lower and upper lining, and are instead lined with solid panels on the okumi, the maemigoro and the ushiromigoro.
+Those that are lined are known as awase kimono, whereas unlined styles are known as hitoe kimono; partially lined kimonos – with lining only at the sleeve cuff, the back of the sleeve, the lower chest portion of the dōura and the entirety of the hakkake – are known as lit. 'chest-single-layer' (dō-bitoe) kimono.
+Some fully lined kimono do not have a separate lower and upper lining, and are instead lined with solid panels on the okumi, the maemigoro and the ushiromigoro.

 These terms name parts of a kimono: